gohugoio/hugo/src/readme.md

 ### NPM

-We use [NPM](https://www.npmjs.com/) for package managment The theme's `.gitignore` file should be kept intact to make sure that all files in the `node_modules` folder are not pushed to the repository.
+We use [NPM](https://www.npmjs.com/) for package management The theme's `.gitignore` file should be kept intact to make sure that all files in the `node_modules` folder are not pushed to the repository.

 ### Webpack